jayyvis/beanshell/README.md

     ls                       list tubes available in the queue

-    stat <tube>              show statistics of queue.
+    stat [tube]              show statistics of queue.
-                             optionally, specify <tube_name> to view a particular tube.
+                             optionally, specify tube name to view statistics of a particular tube.

     inspect <tube>           prints all the ready jobs content of the specified tube